mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/tutorial.md

   A more conventional document builder that involves calling methods on a builder instance.

-This guide only briefly describes the stream builder.
+This guide only briefly describes the basic builder.

 For example, consider the following JSON document: